swayos/swayos.github.io/README.md

 ## Installation ##

-**For beginners/Speed install**
+**For beginners/For people with no time**

-Download the latest installer ISO from my [homepage](https://milgra.com/downloads/swayos-2022.04.24-x86_64.iso) ( cannot store here on github because of file size limits ), burn it to a pendrive/etc and start your machine up with it.
+Download the latest [ISO](https://milgra.com/downloads/swayos-latest.iso) ( cannot store here on github because of file size limits ), burn it to a pendrive/etc and start your machine up with it.
 Installer will start automagically.

-Note : it is a minimal-configuration speed installer, there are no partitioning options, it will use the full hard drive for installation.
+_Note : it is a minimal-configuration quick installer, there are no partitioning options, it will use the full hard drive for installation._

-**For more install options**
+**For advanced users/For people with more time**

-Download the latest [Arch Linux installer ISO](https://archlinux.org/download/).
-After startup, type "archinstall" that guides you through the install process.
-After finish, log in with your user and install SwayOS with
+Install your own desired OS or create a new user on your current OS, log in and type

 ```
 curl -O https://swayos.github.io/setup
 sh setup
 ```

+_Note : currently supported OS-es : Arch Linux.
+Feel free to add support for your OS based on setup-arch.sh and creating a merge request, _

+Download the latest [Arch Linux installer ISO](https://archlinux.org/download/).
+After startup, type "archinstall" that guides you through the install process.
+After finish, log in with your user and install SwayOS with

-**For superhackers/For other OSes/distributions**
+**For superhackers/For people with plenty of time**

-Install all packages present in pacs/swayos and pacs/aur file. ( Package names on your OS/Distribution may differ and you may have to compile them manually. ) Copy everything under "home" to your home folder.
+Install all packages present in pacs/swayos and pacs/aur files. ( Package names on your OS/Distribution may differ and you may have to compile them manually. ) Copy everything under "home" to your home folder, copy all fonts under "fonts" to your fonts folder.
 Start services if needed. ( iwd, bluetooth, cups )

 **Optional Post-installation todos**

 - set google chrome's appereance to GTK+ so it will use the dark theme
 - set locale to your language ( will be added to installer later )
+- set your keyboard language in sway config ( will be added to installer later )
 - remove export WLR_NO_HARDWARE_CURSORS=1 from .zshrc ( will be added to installer later )
 - don't forget to check for updates regularly!